guegueng/futureDocs/installation.markdown

 * ccplus:sushiloader
 	Intended to run nightly by the Kernel.php scheduler, this command scans the SUSHI settings for all institutions and providers within a consortium and loads requests into the gloabl jobs queue (globaldb:jobs table).
 * ccplus:sushiqw
-	Intended to run by the Kernel,php scheduler (by default every 10 minutes), this command scans the jobs queue, issues SUSHI requests to report providers, and stores/logs the results.
+	Intended to run by the Kernel.php scheduler (by default every 10 minutes), this command scans the jobs queue, issues SUSHI requests to report providers, and stores/logs the results.
 * ccplus:C5test
 	This is a command for testing raw report data.
 Accepts COUNTER-5 JSON report data from a file and attempts to validate and store it in the running system